coert-work/admin-ui-cli/README.md

 The idea is for master branch to be very very basic, and that we create branches for different toolsets / use cases.

-Future branches include a redux integration branch and deployment configuration branch.
+Future branches include a redux integration branch and a deployment configuration branch.
 # Usage

 ## Starting parameters

 `-t=dir-name`    :     Target directory.
 This is the directory where cli operations will be performed.
 The given value is automatically prepended with `../` in order to transform it into a path, so the target directory will always be a sibling of the `cli` directory.
 Defaults to `app`.

 ## Commands